 Assign resources and help them to help the project.

-Set baselines and monitor progress (Comparing planned versus actual time project is taking).
+Set baselines and monitor progress (Comparing planned versus actual time the project is taking).